-- Engineer: An engineer uses his or her expertise in science, engineering, and math to solve technical problems.
-He or she specializes in a particular branch of engineering.
+- Engineer: An engineer uses their expertise in science, engineering, and math to solve technical problems.
+Each engineer specializes in a specific branch of engineering.

-- Engineering Technician: An engineering technician uses his or her expertise in science, math, and engineering to assist engineers in solving technical problems.
-He or she specializes in a particular engineering discipline.
+- Engineering Technician: An engineering technician uses their expertise in science, math, and engineering to assist engineers in solving technical problems.
+Like engineers, each one specializes in a particular engineering discipline.

-- Environmental Scientist: An environmental scientist conducts research that allows him or her to find ways to protect the environment.
+- Environmental Scientist: An environmental scientist conducts research that allows them to find ways to protect the environment.

 - Environmental Technician: An environmental technician, working under the supervision of an environmental scientist, monitors the environment by performing laboratory and field tests.

 - Forensic Scientist: A forensic scientist gathers, documents, and analyzes physical evidence from crime scenes.

 - Geographer: A geographer researches the land, features, inhabitants, and phenomena of a specific region of the earth in order to help governments and businesses plan construction, disaster response, and marketing strategies.

 - Geoscientist: A geoscientist studies physical aspects of the earth such as its structure and composition.

 - Hydrologist: A hydrologist studies the distribution, circulation, and physical properties of underground and surface waters.

 - Laboratory Technician: A laboratory technician performs tests and procedures that help medical professionals diagnose diseases, and plan treatments and ascertain their effectiveness.

 - Laboratory Technologist: A laboratory technologist performs complex tests that help doctors and other medical professionals diagnose and treat diseases.

-- Medical Scientist: A medical scientist researches the causes of diseases and then develops ways to prevent or treat them.
+- Medical Scientist: A medical scientist researches the causes of diseases and develops ways to prevent or treat them.